Luzhanqi

 Luzhanqi is mainly played by children as a precursor to games like xiangqi and weiqi, but people of other ages may also enjoy it as a game of leisure.

 Objective

-The aim of the game is to capture the opponent’s flag through penetrating his defenses, while trying to prevent him from capturing the player's own flag.
+The aim of the game is to capture the opponent's flag through penetrating their defenses, while trying to prevent the opponent from capturing the player's own flag.

 Board

-The Luzhanqi board has a number of features which affect how pieces move.

-Post (兵站) - also Soldier Station: a normal space, marked as a rectangle on the board.
-Pieces can move on or off these spaces at will, and can be attacked and captured on them.
+The Luzhanqi board is divided into 65 spaces, which are connected by either roads or railroads to adjacent spaces.